-- What are the limitations of renal imaging?
+- What are the limitations of renal scintigraphy?

 What is renal scintigraphy?

 Renal scintigraphy, also known as "renal scanning" or "renal imaging," refers to several examinations using radioisotopes that evaluate the function and anatomy of the kidneys.
 Renal scintigraphy is one of many imaging methods used to evaluate the kidneys.
 Ultrasound, computed tomography (CT), and magnetic resonance imaging (MRI) can also be used.
 Your doctor will determine which of these examinations will provide the best information about your kidneys.

 Different types of renal scans are used to examine different aspects of the kidneys and kidney functioning; however, all of these procedures involve the injection of a radiotracer or radioisotope, or imaging substance that emits a tiny amount of radioactivity, into the patient.
-Because the radiotracer accumulates differently in different kinds of tissue, it can help physicians determine if something is wrong with the kidneys or if the kidneys are functioning normally.
+Because the radiotracer interacts differently in different kinds of tissue, it can help physicians determine if something is wrong with the kidneys or if the kidneys are functioning normally.
 Renal scintigraphy can also be used to evaluate a transplanted kidney.

 What are some common uses of the procedure?

 Four types of renal imaging help determine whether the kidneys are working normally or abnormally.

 - Cortical renal scintigraphy detects the amount of functioning kidney tissue through images taken with a gamma camera approximately three hours after the injection of a radiotracer.

 - Renal perfusion and function imaging examines blood flow to the kidneys and identifies potential narrowing of the renal arteries.
 Through a series of images taken over 20 to 30 minutes immediately after radiotracer injection, it also helps determine how well the kidneys are functioning.

 - Diuretic renal scintigraphy detects kidney blockages or obstruction of urine flow through images taken before and after the introduction of a diuretic to move urine through the kidneys.